Park District to host more Lakefront Framework Planning meetings - hpherald.com

 Each of the three options highlights different aspects of the parks.
 The goal is to offer three options “based on a reasonable balance of uses that also provide the greatest public benefit,” said the Park District in a written statement.

-This last group meetings on the South Lakefront Framework Plan was held in September.
+This last group of meetings on the South Lakefront Framework Plan was held in September.

 In September, Park District officials provided updates on recreation, ecology, and programming in Jackson and South Shore parks.